Steve-Shillitoe/research_planner/README.md

    `coverage run manage.py test`

+To generate a coverage report, use the following command:

+   `coverage report`

+This command will display a summary of the code coverage, showing the percentage of code that is covered by your unit tests.

+Alternatively, if you want a more detailed coverage report, you can use the following command to generate an HTML report:

+   `coverage html`

+This command will generate an HTML report in the htmlcov directory.
+You can open the generated HTML file in a web browser to view a detailed coverage report, including which parts of your code are covered and which parts are not.

 To just run just one test file, issue the following command

    `python manage.py test jobs.tests.<file name>`

-where <file name> is replaced by the name of a test file without its extension; e.g., to run just the test file Test_Functional_dbAdmin,
+where <file name> is replaced by the name of a test file without its extension; e.g., to run just the test file Test_Functional_dbAdmin.py,

    `python manage.py test jobs.tests.Test_Functional_dbAdmin`